easybuilders/easybuild-tutorial/docs/troubleshooting/README.md

 Things that could go wrong during an installation include:

 * missing source or patch files;
-* required dependencies that are not specifed in the easyconfig file;
+* required dependencies that are not specified in the easyconfig file;
 * failing shell commands;
 * running out of available memory or disk space;
 * a segmentation fault caused by a flipped bit triggered by a cosmic ray ([really, it happens!](https://blogs.oracle.com/linux/attack-of-the-cosmic-rays-v2));